Vision–language–action model: Action representation

 A crucial design choice for the architecture of a VLA is the format in which robot actions are encoded.

 'Discrete Token Output' is the most common approach, used by VLAs such as RT-2 and OpenVLA, and it represents each motion primitive as a sequence of discrete tokens.
 In this way, the model encodes the robot actions as an action string, and the VLA model learns to generate these sequences just as a language model generates text.
 This token-based approach keeps the same output layer and makes training straightforward.
 However, converting continuous trajectories into vocabulary symbols can limit spatial accuracy or temporal resolution.
 RT-2 demonstrates that this can be mitigated using special tokens that, for instance, mark the end of an action segment.

-'Continuous Output' (Diffusion/Flow) is an alternative approach used by VLAs such as π_{0} that, in order to achieve accurate dexterity and high frequency control, forego discrete tokens and directly output continuous actions.
+'Continuous Output' (Diffusion/Flow) is an alternative approach used by VLAs such as π_{0} that, in order to achieve accurate dexterity and high frequency control, forgoes discrete tokens and directly output continuous actions.
 This is achieved through the use of diffusion models or flow-matching networks that act as the action decoder. π_{0} exploited this strategy to output continuous joint trajectories up to 50Hz.
 Practically, continuous output tends to scale better to robots with many degrees of freedom, where discretization for every DoF would be impractical.

 Single-model versus dual-system design

-Comparison between single and dual-system architecture in a vision-language-action model.
+Comparison between single and dual-system architecture in a vision–language–action model.
 Single system VLA (top) is an end-to-end architecture that couples a pre-trained VLM with an action decoder.
 This model handles text, images, and robot state and output actions.
 Dual-system VLA (bottom) is a modular architecture in which the pre-trained VLM and the action decoder are two separate subsystems.
 They communicate through a shared latent space.
 Note that each system can run independently, even on different GPUs.

 VLAs can be organized either as a single end-to-end network or as a dual-system that employs two coupled models.

 The single-model design, employed by RT-2, OpenVLA and π_{0}, simultaneously understands the scene and the language instruction to produce robot actions in a single forward pass, keeping the architecture simple and reducing latency.

 The dual-system design, adopted by Helix and Groot N1, decouples the architecture into two components.
 The first component is usually slower and handles image observation and text instructions received as input.
 The second component runs at a faster rate and produces the robot's actions.
 The two components are trained end-to-end to communicate.
 This split improves dexterity and latency at the cost of increased computational complexity.